 Trust, Boundaries, and Judgment: Using AI Responsibly in One-on-One Conversations

-This article is part of a short series exploring how managers can use AI thoughtfully to strengthen one-on-one conversations:
+This article is part of a four-part series exploring how managers can use AI thoughtfully to strengthen one-on-one conversations, without replacing human judgment or connection.

 As managers begin using AI to support preparation for one-on-one meetings, an important question naturally follows: